-Target grades are given out at the beginning of the Autumn Term and recorded in students' diaries.
+Target grades are given out at the beginning of the Autumn Term for students to make a note of.

 Students have until October half-term to request a change to their Target Grades.
 Requests must go via the Deputy Head Curriculum and, downgrades especially, will only be granted in exceptional circumstances.